 CVN screenshot of plaintiff attorney Moshe Maimon delivering his opening statement in California

-Oakland, California - Johnson & Johnson has agreed to settle a cosmetic talc trial that began late last year in California state court, while the company gears up for an unusual punitive damages phase before a different jury than awarded compensatory damages in New Jersey.
+Oakland, California - Johnson & Johnson has agreed to settle a cosmetic talc trial that began late last year in California state court, while the company also faces unusual punitive damages phase before a different jury than awarded compensatory damages in New Jersey.

 The California settlement was announced January 6 in Alameda County.
 According to media reports J&J agreed to pay $2 million to resolve a 61-year-old woman’s allegations that she developed mesothelioma from inhaling asbestos supposedly present in Johnson’s Baby Powder.

 Rio Tinto Minerals, another party in the case making its first appearance as a co-defendant with J&J in a cosmetic talc trial, also reached a confidential settlement.

 A J&J spokesperson characterized the settlement as a one-off, noting the company has secured a string of recent defense verdicts even in light of the explosive news disclosed last year that the company would voluntarily recall a batch of baby powder after FDA testing revealed it contained asbestos, a finding J&J vehemently denies.